NikhilMukraj/spiking-neural-networks/README.md

   - [ ] Multicompartmental models
     - [ ] [Cable theory](https://boulderschool.yale.edu/sites/default/files/files/DayanAbbott.pdf)
     - [ ] Systemized method for adding compartments
-  - [ ] Hodgkin Huxley lattice simulation
+  - [ ] Hodgkin Huxley iterate and spike functionality
-    - [ ] Spike detection (have a window of past voltages and use find peaks and whether it is above a certain threshold to determine if it is spiking)
+    - Should implement a trait shared with integrate and fire neuron that iterates the state of the neuron and returns whether it is spiking
+    - Should be implemented for coupling test, STDP, and lattice simulation
     - Hodgkin Huxley lattice function should share as much code as possible with integrate and fire function
 - [ ] TOML parsing
   - [x] Integrate and fire parsing